Bilirubin-induced neurologic dysfunction (BIND); Kernicterus

 All newborns have a follow-up appointment within 2 to 3 days after leaving the hospital.
 This is very important for late preterm or early term babies (born more than 2 to 3 weeks before their due date).

 Hansen TWR.
 Pathophysiology of kernicterus.
-In: Polin RA, Abman SH, Rowitch, DH, Benitz WE, Fox WW, eds.
+In: Polin RA, Abman SH, Rowitch, DH, Benitz WE, eds.
 Fetal and Neonatal Physiology.
-5th ed.
-Philadelphia, PA: Elsevier; 2017:chap 164.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 163.

-Kaplan M, Wong RJ, Sibley E, Stevenson DK.
+Kaplan M, Wong RJ, Burgis JC, Sibley E, Stevenson DK.
 Neonatal jaundice and liver disease.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 100.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 91.